-A total of 173 dogs (203 in 2021/22) were impounded during the year of which 131 were either returned or re-homed, and 42 euthanized.
-The total dogs impounded decreased significantly over this period, this could be due to the active involvement and education in the community from the Animal Compliance Team.
+A total of 193 dogs were impounded during the year, of which 115 were either returned or re-homed, and 78 euthanized.
+The number of dogs impounded increased slightly over this period compared to the previous reporting period (173 in 2022/23); this could be due to the active involvement in the community from the animal compliance team.